Barony Hall: History

 However, not even the new building could solve some of the Barony Church's problems.
 The few roads leading to the church were little more than dirt tracks, making traveling to and from the church difficult for many of the congregation, especially during winter.
 It also could not sustainably fulfil all the spiritual requirements of the congregation.
 This led to several Chapels of Ease being built throughout the Barony area, usually by the local people.

 The congregation split into four different parishes: Shettleston (1847), Calton (1849), Maryhill (1850) and Springburn (1854).
 Church attendees decided to return to St. George's Tron, others to Dennistoun Blackfriars and many came back to the place where Barony originated from, Glasgow Cathedral.
 Some of the relics from the Barony Church were taken back to the cathedral, including the Communion Table, and a chapel was established in the cathedral's crypt.

 Eventually, it was decided that a new building was needed to solve the various problems.
 A site was acquired on the west side of Castle Street and a red sandstone Gothic church, inspired by Girona Cathedral and Dunblane Cathedral, designed by J.J.
 Burnet & J.A.
 Campbell as a part of a competition, was finished in 1889.
 This new building incorporated architectural artifacts from the old church and a number of other relics.
 It was dedicated in a service on 27 April 1889.
 An article in the following day's Glasgow Herald made no direct comment on the building but focused on the sermon by John Caird, the Church of Scotland minister and Principal of the University of Glasgow, in which he "dealt with art in relation to worship, stating that it was weak and foolish to identify purity of worship with ruggedness and baseness of form".

 The church was in use for over 100 years, but the congregation dwindled rapidly from the 1950s onward after the Townhead CDA was established and the mass demolition of surrounding homes took place to make way for the Royal College of Science and Technology's growth into what is now the University of Strathclyde.
 In its final years, the congregation joined with St. Paul's & St. David's (Ramshorn) to form the Barony Ramshorn in 1982.
-The last service was held on 6 October 1985 and all the Castle Street buildings were acquired by Strathclyde University in 1986, making it the third church in the area to be acquired by the university and its predecessors - it having already purchased the Ramshorn in 1983, and St. Pauls Church on Martha Street had been purchased by the Royal Technical College in 1953.
+The last service was held on 6 October 1985 and all the Castle Street buildings were acquired by Strathclyde University in 1986, making it the third church in the area to be acquired by the university and its predecessors - it having already purchased the Ramshorn in 1983, and St. Paul's Church on Martha Street had been purchased by the Royal Technical College in 1953.

 After a restoration in 1989 by the university, the building is now called Barony Hall.
 The development, designed by David Leslie Architects, cost £3.4 million, with sums received through grants and hundreds of private donations.